amosstorkey/virgintivocec/README.md

 Thanks also to Adrian Callaghan for http://adriancallaghan.co.uk/remote-controlling-tivo

-Tested and works on OSMC November 2015 build through to September 2018 build.
+Tested and works on OSMC November 2015 build through to December 2019 build.